-The PSM consists of 15 credits of engineering courses, nine credits of business courses, and six credits of applied field experience.
+The PSM in Engineering and Business program consists of 15 credits of engineering courses, 9 credits of business courses, and 6 credits of applied field experience.

 - GEE 694: Professional Science Masters in Engineering and Business Internship (6 credits)

 The following course is required (3 credits).
 Students must complete an additional 12 credits of approved advanced engineering courses or choose one of the concentrations.

 - ENM 586: Advanced Project Management (3 credits)

 Select 4 courses from the following (12 credits):

 - ANT 521 – Geographic Information Systems I (3 credits)

 - ANT 522 – Geographic Information Systems II (3 credits)

 - SIE 509: Principles of Geographic Information Systems (3 credits)